ForallFramework/wrap.package/README.md

 #### `ArrayIteratorTraits`

-Use this trait to add high-level iteration methods that allow fr quick and easy iteration of the entire array.
+Use this trait to add high-level iterator methods that allow for quick and easy iteration of the entire array.

 #### `ArrayPermissionTraits`